JungeAlexander/blogdown_website/content/blog/2021-04-11-deleting-tweets.md

 draft: false
 ---

 It's good to clean up regularly.
-Today I delete all my tweets that
+I just wrote a little script to delete all my tweets that

 - are older than two years